-Tegretol is a prescription medication approved by the Food and Drug Administration (FDA) in 1968 for the treatment of seizures.
+Tegretol is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control partial-onset seizures with complex symptomatology, generalized tonic-clonic seizures, and other generalized seizures.
 In people with epilepsy, Tegretol is used to prevent most types of seizures except absence seizures.
-Tegretol is not usually prescribed for primary generalized epilepsy.
-Tegretol may be referred to by its drug name, Carbamazepine.
+Tegretol is also referred to by its drug name, carbamazepine.
 Carbamazepine is also sold under the brand name Carbatrol.

+Tegretol is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
 Tegretol is a member of the dibenzazepine class of anticonvulsants.
-An anticonvulsant is a drug that prevents seizures.
-It is believed that Tegretol works in cases of epilepsy by inhibiting nerve signals.
+It is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

-Tegretol is taken orally as a tablet or a liquid two to four times a day.
-If you are taking an extended-release tablet, always swallow it whole without crushing or chewing it.
+Prescribing information states that Tegretol is taken orally as a tablet or suspension (liquid).
 Your doctor will likely start you on a low dose of Tegretol and gradually increase the dosage.

 Avoid driving or operating machinery until you are certain you understand how Tegretol affects you.